WATCH: Remarkable drone footage captures rare views of Norfolk fireworks displays

 However, few of these will have marvelled at the fizzes, booms and bangs from quite this vantage point.

-Aerial photographer Joshua Gardner made use of a drone to capture stunning footages of displays across the region from hundreds of feet in the air.
+Aerial photographer Joshua Gardner made use of a drone to capture stunning footage of displays across the region from hundreds of feet in the air.

 Mr Gardner went to great heights to produce the breath-taking footage and photographs, which showcase a variety of displays from a perspective that few will have been able to witness before.